 FLEXIBLE SPENDING ACCOUNTS

-A healthcare Flexible Spending Account, or FSA, allows you to set aside money (up to $2,750 per plan year) from your paycheck – before taxes are taken out – to pay for healthcare expenses your health plan doesn’t cover.
+A healthcare Flexible Spending Account, or FSA, allows you to set aside money from your paycheck – before taxes are taken out – to pay for healthcare expenses your health plan doesn’t cover.

 An FSA helps you plan for healthcare expenses and take home more of your paycheck.
 A key advantage of an FSA is that it may offer FICA, federal, and state tax savings.
 Since healthcare FSA contributions are deducted from your pay before they are taxed, you do not report them as income – which means you pay no taxes on the money you contribute to your FSA.